Application guidelines – Local Festivals

 Objectives and expected results for the Building Communities through Arts and Heritage program

-The Building Communities through Arts and Heritage program helps you celebrate your community, its past and its present.
-The Program increases opportunities for local artists, artisans, heritage performers or specialists and First Nations, Inuit, and Métis cultural carriers to be involved in their community.
+The Building Communities through Arts and Heritage (BCAH) program helps you celebrate your community, its past and its present.
+The program increases opportunities for local artists; local artisans; local heritage performers or specialists; and local First Nations, Inuit, and Métis cultural carriers to be involved in their community.
 It also allows local groups to commemorate their local history and heritage.
-The expected results of the program are as follows:

-• citizens have the opportunity to get involved in their community through the arts and heritage;
+• local residents have the opportunity to get involved in their community through the arts and heritage;

-• citizens have access to arts and local heritage; and
+• local residents have access to local arts and local heritage.

 Application deadlines

-January 31– for festivals starting between September 1 and December 31.
+• January 31 – for festivals starting between September 1 and December 31 of the same calendar year.

-April 30 – for festivals starting between January 1 and June 30.
+• April 30 – for festivals starting between January 1 and June 30 of the next calendar year.

-October 15 – for festivals starting between July 1 and August 31.
+• October 15 – for festivals starting between July 1 and August 31 of the next calendar year.

 When the application deadline falls on a weekend or holiday, it is postponed to the next business day.